polterguy/phosphorusfive/README.md

 ## License

-Phosphorus Five is free and open source software, and licensed under the terms of the Affero GPL license, in addition to a commercial license.
+Phosphorus Five is free and open source software, and licensed under the terms of the Gnu Public License, version 3, in addition to that commercially license are available for a fee.
 Read more about our Quid Pro Quo license terms at our website at [Gaiasoul](http://gaiasoul.com).